oktadev/okta-blog/_source/_posts/2023-07-27-spring-graphql-react.md

 ## Learn More About Spring Boot and React

 I hope you enjoyed this tutorial, and found this example useful.
 As you can see, not much work would be required to consume more company data from the GraphQL server, just a query update in the client.
 Also, the Auth0 Universal Login and Auth0 React SDK provide an efficient way to secure your React applications, following security best practices.
-You can find all the code for this example in the [Github repository](https://github.com/indiepopart/spring-graphql-react).
+You can find all the code for this example in the [GitHub repository](https://github.com/oktadev/auth0-spring-graphql-react-example).

 Check out the Auth0 documentation for adding [sign-up](https://developer.auth0.com/resources/guides/spa/react/basic-authentication#add-user-sign-up-to-react) and [logout](https://developer.auth0.com/resources/guides/spa/react/basic-authentication#add-user-logout-to-reactfunctionality) to your React application.
 And for more fun tutorials about Spring Boot and React, you can visit the following links: